 The physical injuries caused by a train crash may not be the only lasting damage that a crash victim or surviving family member may face.
 The traumatic experience of a deadly crash can leave survivors with emotional and psychological issues, such as post-traumatic stress disorder, and may require extensive therapy in addition to medical care.

-Regardless of whether you have sustained major or minor injuries, an experienced NY train accident lawyer may be able to help you obtain the money you need for the following damages:
+Regardless of whether you have sustained major or minor injuries, an experienced New York train accident lawyer may be able to help you obtain the money you need for the following damages:

 - Medical bills